scilus/scil-documentation/source/intro_to/explore_os.rst

     :scale: 40 %
     :align: center

-    The software Center allows you to install much useful software often less related to coding and programming.
+    The Software Center allows you to install much useful software often less related to coding and programming.

 The Terminal